cchalop1/JustDeploy/README.md

 <br>

-JustDeploy is a command-line tool designed to simplify the lives of developers.
-Install it on your machine to easily manage databases, environments, and projects, all while deploying to any VPS of your choice.
+JustDeploy is a PaaS tool designed to simplify the lives of developers.
+Install it on your server to easily deploy your projects and databases.
+It's based on Docker, so JustDeploy fetches your GitHub repository and deploys your application using your Docker and Docker Compose configurations.
+All while deploying to any VPS of your choice.
 Forget about vendor lock-in—deploy wherever you want.

 <br>

 ## Features

-- 🚀 **Start a database locally in one click**
+- 🚀 **Deploy full-stack apps in one click**
-- 🔧 **Manage environments seamlessly**
+- ⚙️ **Manage environments seamlessly**
 - 🗂️ **Project Management**
 - 🌐 **Deploy on any VPS**
 - 🔓 **No vendor lock-in—deploy wherever you want**